memsql/singlestore-spark-connector/README.md

 **Setting JDBC parameters globally:**

-You can set JDBC parameters globally across your Spark session by using the `spark.datasource.singlestore.` prefix, just like standard connector options.
+You can set JDBC parameters globally across your Spark session by using the `spark.datasource.singlestore.` prefix, similar to standard connector options.

 ```scala
 // 'connectTimeout' and 'createDatabaseIfNotExist' are JDBC parameters, not Spark connector options